31 Aug IPEDS Definitive Guide for Senior Leaders: 2023-24

 All sessions and reviews are completed by IPEDS Educator – Kristina ‘KP’ Powers, PhD.

 The IPEDS Training Center offers a variety of options for learning more about the IPEDS reporting process.
 These free resources can be valuable to institutional staff tasked with these responsibilities.

 Video Tutorials – just-in-time training videos provide content in small segments to assist with specific areas of reporting and data tool use.

-Face-to-Face Workshops – intensive, short-term professional development to increase skills and knowledge on a variety of IPEDS topics with individual instruction.
+Face-to-Face and Virtual Workshops – intensive, short-term professional development to increase skills and knowledge on various IPEDS topics with individual instruction.

-Online Keyholder Courses – mentor-supported online courses which require approximately 10-12 hours of study within a one-month period.
+Online Keyholder Courses – mentor-supported online courses that require approximately 10-12 hours of study within one month.

 NCES Data Institute – offers an intensive introduction to NCES datasets and research methodologies using large-scale national data sources.

 IPEDS Educators – experienced IPEDS users deliver a curriculum that takes a broad view of IPEDS data to assure the quality of the submission of these data and improve the skills of those using these data.